MIRACLE773/Alx_DjangoLearnLab/LibraryProject/README.md

-this is my first Django project for Alx Introduction to Django task.
+This is my first Django project for ALX Introduction to Django task.